danielkec/blog/_posts/2021-10-12-helidon-lra.md

 MicroProfile Long Running Actions is a long anticipated specification for a lock free and consequently loosely coupled approach for achieving consistency in the microservice environment.

+Long Running Actions are following the idea of famous [SAGA pattern](https://en.wikipedia.org/wiki/Long-running_transaction), asynchronous compensations are used for keeping eventual data integrity without the need of staging up expensive isolation.
+This exchanges the additional burden of keeping the eye on your data integrity for great scalability so cherrished in the world of microservices.

 ## LRA Transaction
 Every LRA transaction can be joined by multiple participants.
-Participant is  JAX-RS resource with methods annotated with LRA annotations, usually the one for joining @LRA and others to be called in case of compensating @Compensate or completing @Complete the transaction.
+Participant is JAX-RS resource with methods annotated with LRA annotations, usually the one for joining `@LRA` and others to be called in case of compensating `@Compensate` or completing `@Complete` the transaction.

 ```java
 @Path("/example")